Quick Links

 Termly Gospel Values Assemblies

 This year, we are especially focusing on the 9 Principles of Catholic Social Teaching with resources shared by the Catholic Agency for Overseas Development (CAFOD).
-In this work, we look at the encyclical letters written by Pope Francis.
+In this work, we look at the encyclical letters which were written by Pope Francis.
 An encyclical is a letter circulated by the Pope to Catholic churches worldwide.
 It is sent directly from our Holy Father in Rome to Catholics all over the world and is often addressed to all people of good will, namely non-Catholics who may also want to read the document.
 Each term, we will share our focus values and our 'Love in Action' awards each Friday will be given to those children who have shown they are demonstrating actions linked to those values.

 Term 1 - Participation and Stewardship